Why a New Jersey Short Sale Takes so Long

 Inexperienced Realtor

-Although the processes of selling a home under a short sale seem somewhat similar to a regular sale, a homeowner should seek the help of a Realtor or real estate agent experienced in shor....
+Although the processes of selling a home under a short sale seem somewhat similar to a regular sale, a homeowner should seek the help of a Realtor or real estate agent experienced in short sales.
 Since a lender requires that a home being listed for a short sale should already have a willing buyer, a competent real estate agent is needed to help both buyer and homeowner go through the long months of waiting for the short sale to be approved.
 But before this, there are processes that a homeowner cannot handle himself.
 This will include getting a reputable appraiser, listing the home for short sale and many more.
 All in all, a homeowner should not just look for a licensed real estate agent, but one who specialize in short sales.

 While a short sale may be one of the best options a homeowner can consider to avoid foreclosure it takes a long time to complete.
 The scenarios above are just a few of the reasons why short sales take so long to complete, and understanding each can help a homeowner prepare for the long waiting period; if not achieve a faster approval.